apostrophecms/apostrophe-review-and-deploy/README.md

 ### Rolling back deployments

-If a decision is made to roll back a deployment, this can be done by accessing the review via "Manage Reviews" and clicking the "Roll Back" button.

-This will trigger an API request to the receiving site asking it to remove the content and make the previous content live again.
+Currently previous content is correctly migrated to a "rollback locale" for later restoration, but the UI for rolling it back does not yet exist (TODO: implement this).

-*Only the most recent deployment may be rolled back.* However, after rolling back a deployment it is possible to roll back to the next one.
-Note that the number of past deployments actually kept by the receiving site is controlled by the `rollback` option.
+The number of past deployments kept for rollback is controlled by the `rollback` option, which defaults to `5`.

 ## Implementation notes